Updates on the 2020-2021 Academic Year

 SVA continues remote instruction, with select facilities accessible by appointment.
 Click below for updates.

-NOTE: This course is fully online and offered through synchronous sessions during the listed course hours.
+NOTE: All students with an active registration in this online course will be given free access to the Adobe Creative Cloud.
+This course is fully online and offered through synchronous sessions during the listed course hours.

 - The School of Visual Arts online courses are hosted in Canvas, our College-wide learning system.
 Most computers (5 years old or newer recommended) can access the course(s) without a problem.
 The courses work with Windows (Windows 7 and newer), Macintosh (Mac OSX 10.10 and newer), and Linux (chromeOS).
 Participants will need a minimum screen size of 800x600 (the average size of a netbook) and good broadband (Minimum of 512kbps) Internet connection to participate in the online courses.